 Glendale attorney Sarkis Jacob Babachanian is a results-oriented trial lawyer with over 20 years of broad and deep criminal defense, civil litigation and dispute resolution experience.
 He is admitted to practice before the California Supreme Court, all California state courts and the United States District and Bankruptcy Courts for the Central District of California.

 Mr. Babachanian counsels the seriously injured, people accused of state and federal crimes and those needing to sue or defend in state courts, federal district court and bankruptcy court.
 He is a consumer attorney, serving artists, doctors, lawyers, retailers and tech concerns, and a small business attorney serving entrepreneurs, import-export concerns, garment houses, jewelers and more.
 Mr. Babachanian also offers litigants in California and federal courts effective dispute resolution services built on his decades of litigation experience and advanced dispute resolution training.

-Mr. Babachanian remains a proud member of the State Bar of California helping clients since 1994 and serves on the Board of Directors of the Glendale Bar Association.
+Mr. Babachanian remains a proud member of the State Bar of California helping clients deal with wide-ranging problems since 1994.

 Foreign Language Skills

 Just before beginning law school, Mr. Babachanian - Sark - served as Executive Director of the Armenian Relief Society's Glendale, California-based Earthquake Relief Fund for Armenia, a relief agency created to help victims of the magnitude 6.9 earthquake that struck Armenia on December 7, 1988 killing over 25,000 people and injuring untold others.
 Sark established and managed the ERFA’s offices, implemented the Executive Council’s policies and directives, coordinated with other charities, researched donation and grant sources, conducted media relations, supervised staff and volunteers and, of course, raised funds.
 Sark believes serving with the ERFA was a blessing.